 Students who have previously attended Lindsey Wilson College and desire to re-enter must complete a new Application for Admission and submit transcripts from all colleges and universities attended since leaving Lindsey Wilson.
 All applicants for readmission will be reviewed for academic, financial, and social standing by the Admissions Committee.
-The student may be asked to meet with the Admissions Committee before the decision is made.
+All readmit students who are not in good standing academically will be reviewed by the Admissions Committee for acceptance consideration.